ShaunFerris/Coding-Note-Taking/Webdev/Webdev - React - Hooks.md

 	return <p>{state.count}</p>
 }
 ```
+The functional component with useState achieves the same thing as the class component above it in significantly fewer lines of code.
 ## Stateful/stateless components
 Components in React can be stateful or stateless.
 -   A stateful component declares and manages local state in it.